aditi-kedia/movie-rec-engine/README.md

 4. **Parallel Enrichment:** Candidate movie IDs are sent in parallel via Python ThreadPoolExecutors to TMDb to fetch production companies, languages, country origins, and keywords.
 5. **Weighted Scoring:** The scorer rates movies based on overlap matching:
    * **Cast/Crew Match:** High weight if preferred actors/directors are present.
-   * **Keyword Matching:** Semantic overlap between user free-text topics and TMDb keywords.
+   * **Keyword Matching:** Semantic overlap of candidate movie keywords with user free-text topics and keywords extracted from user-selected similar movies.
    * **Genre Overlay:** Points for preferred genres.
-   * **Normalizers:** Rating averages and popularity values are factored in.
-6. **Explanations:** Generates natural text summaries for each recommendation (e.g., *"Recommended because it matches your interest in space exploration, stars Leonardo DiCaprio, and has high rating reviews."*).
+6. **Explanations:** Generates natural text summaries for each recommendation (e.g., *"Language Match"* or *"Matches your request for comedy"*).

 ---